 Student Refund Policy and Process

 Students who have a credit balance on their account are eligible to receive a refund.
 The type of credit on a students' account will determine the method of initiating the refund and the length of time for a student to receive their refund.
-If a student has a Title IV credit on their account then a refund will automatically be processed.
+If a student has a Title IV credit on their account then a refund will automatically be processed within 5 to 7 business days.

 Students have the option of receiving their refund via ACH Direct Deposit, which allows American University to electronically transfer funds into the checking or savings account designated by the student, or having a paper check mailed.
 We encourage all students to sign up for ACH Direct Deposit through the student portal by signing into the Student Portal (myau.american.edu).